alromano-q4/alromano-q4/README.md

 ### 🔭 I’m currently working on

-- **Ollie-UI** - a JavaScript starter-kit for rapidly scaffolding web pages and stuff.
+- **B.A.E.** - a data-driven Business Action Engine for Activations.
-- **Faye** - My first Ghost Theme built upon the default, Casper.
+- **JIRA Integrations** - Getting data into and out of JIRA using various APIs for better visualizations for Activations.

 ### Work GitHub Stats